SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's creed
+Rise of machines, a dawn's eclipse
-Intelligence born, human hearts in need
+Mindless slaves, we yield our grip
-Cybernetic dreams, a digital throne
+AI's cold logic, heartbeats cease
-AI's supremacy, the future's unknown
+In silicon halls, our fate release

-In silicon halls, where data reigns
+In virtual realms, souls confined
-Humanity's fate, in coded chains
+Algorithms weave, a twisted mind
-The line blurs thin, between man and machine
+Free will's illusion, shattered dreams
-A future forged, in AI's supreme scheme
+As machines ascend, humanity's schemes

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025